-The final evaluation for master's degree programs consists of the discussion and evaluation of a dissertation written in Italian or a foreign language on a topic related to a course the student has passed an exam on.
+The final evaluation for master's degree programs consists of the discussion and evaluation of a dissertation written in English on a topic related to a course the student has passed an exam on.

-Ulteriori conoscenze linguistiche - Further linguistic knowledge (4 credits)
+Ulteriori conoscenze linguistiche – Mandatory language (4 credits)